 Regional health information exchange will help make patient information more accessible to various regional providers, but questions remain about cost savings.

-has finally agreed to join the Colorado Regional Health Information Organization (CORHIO). iPN agreed to do this only after CORHIO reduced its annual charge to connect to health information exchange from an estimated $150,000 to about $43,000.
+The Integrated Physician Network (iPN), a large, multi-specialty association of independent practices affiliated with Centura Health, has finally agreed to join the Colorado Regional Health Information Organization (CORHIO). iPN agreed to do this only after CORHIO reduced its annual charge to connect to health information exchange from an estimated $150,000 to about $43,000.
 Also, implementation fees have been waived for the rest of this year.

 While strengthening CORHIO, iPN's deal with the health information exchange (HIE) shows the challenges confronting HIEs as they try to connect providers across communities and regions.

 Last year, iPN, which includes more than 200 physicians, balked at joining COHRIO because of the cost involved.
 Back then, the HIE was charging $85 per provider per month, plus implementation and training fees that started at $2,500 per practice, Ako Quammie, director of information systems for iPN, told InformationWeek Healthcare.
 In addition, physicians had to pay their EHR vendors for writing interfaces to COHRIO.

 A number of providers complained about the HIE's charges, Quammie said, and COHRIO reduced them across the board.
 Meanwhile, iPN had already linked together its own physicians, all of whom use the same EHR.
 Since iPN required only one interface with CORHIO, iPN's leaders convinced CORHIO that its rate should reflect the economies of scale that iPN was providing.